configcat/docs/website/docs/sdk-reference/kotlin.md

 ```

 ## Anatomy of `getValueDetails()`

+`getValueDetails()` is similar to `getValue()` but instead of returning the evaluated value only, it gives more detailed information about the evaluation result.

 | Parameters     | Description                                                                                                  |
 | -------------- | ------------------------------------------------------------------------------------------------------------ |
 | `key`          | **REQUIRED.** Setting-specific key.
 Set on *ConfigCat Dashboard* for each setting.                           |